Liberty Counsel

-Liberty Counsel is a 501(c)(3) Christian ministry that engages in strategic litigation to promote evangelical Christian values.
-Liberty Counsel was founded in 1989 by its chairman Mathew Staver and its president Anita L. Staver, who are attorneys and married to each other.
-The Southern Poverty Law Center has listed Liberty Counsel as an anti-LGBT hate group, a designation the group has disputed.
+Liberty Counsel is a nonprofit, tax-exempt Christian ministry that engages in strategic litigation to promote evangelical Christian values and limit LGBTQ protections.
+It was founded in 1989 by a married couple, its chairman Mathew Staver and its president Anita L. Staver, both attorneys.

+Liberty Counsel has been classified by the Southern Poverty Law Center as an anti-LGBT hate group, a designation the group has disputed.

+Liberty Counsel has been directly involved in several high-profile legal cases, including representing clients in litigation around abortion, religious expression, same-sex marriage, and free speech.

 History

 Liberty Counsel started as a religious liberty organization that focused its litigation efforts on freedom of speech cases.
 The organization used freedom of speech arguments instead of religious free exercise claims in its cases.
 In addition to litigation, Liberty Counsel saw education of its members and public officials regarding religious rights as a goal.